Fan-Produced Custom Figure

 Item No.: No. n/a

 Includes: Blaster, helmet

 Bio: Han Solo in Stormtrooper Outfit custom figure.
 The blaster and helmet are reproductions.
 (Stolen from an eBay listing.
 There is no bio.
 Figure was sold on reproduction packaging or loose)

 Image: Adam's photo lab.

-Collector's Notes: I got mine from a seller on eBay.
+Collector's Notes: I got mine off of a guy on eBay.

 Day 2,960: September 15, 2022